 - Don't have health insurance

 - Have health insurance that doesn't pay for all vaccines (please check with your child’s insurance provider)

 - Adults who:

 - Have no insurance or health insurance that does not cover vaccines (please check with your insurance provider) AND meet one or more criteria for the requested vaccine(s) as outlined here.

 For all children who are eligible for vaccines at the health department, all routine childhood and adolescent vaccines will be given at no charge.

-Eligible adults may receive some vaccines free from the health department, please ask about vaccine availability.
+Eligible adults may receive some vaccines free from Public Health, please ask about vaccine availability.
 Some vaccines may have a charge.
-We accept cash, check, or Medicare Part B for seasonal influenza vaccines.
-We accept cash or check only for Hepatitis A vaccines and TB Skin Tests.
+We accept cash, check, or Medicare Part B (Wisconsin plans only) for seasonal influenza vaccines.
+We accept cash or check only for TB Skin Tests.

-Drive-Thru/Walk-In Clinics: Each fall, Public Health offers a series of public clinics for seasonal influenza and COVID-19 vaccines.
-Our 2022 clinics are complete, but you can still schedule an appointment.
+Seasonal Flu & COVID Clinics: Each fall, Public Health offers a series of public clinics throughout the community for seasonal influenza and COVID-19 vaccines.
+Appointments will be required.
+Visit the Clinics page for schedule.